hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 genomics_data/  other/  raw_fastq/  README.txt  reference_data/
 ```

 Anything with a forward slash `/` after it is a directory.
-Things with an asterik `*` after them are programs.
+Things with an asterisk `*` after them are programs.
 If there are no decorations after the name, it's a file.

 > All commands are essentially programs that are able to perform specific, commonly-used tasks.